ragusauce4357/ECE692-Final-Project/README.md

 # Low Speed Storage Oscilloscope with DSP (ECE692)

 > [!NOTE]
-> We have just begun development of this project, and the idea itself hasn't been finalized.
-Everything is TDB.
+> THIS IS SOME OLD STUFF!
+> gonna have to clean up and merge later.
+Don't hastily merge anything yet plz.

 This repository contains the development files for a high-performance Embedded Systems project as part of **ECE692** at the **New Jersey Institute of Technology**.